bootphon/ABX-accent/abx-accent/data/prepare/abkhazia_AF/dev/README.md

 ### Directories and Files

 * **`dev/`**:
   Contains forced alignment results for the development set.
-Each file is named as `dev_<accent>_align.txt`, corresponding to a specific accent.
+Each file is named as `dev_<accent>_align.align`, corresponding to a specific accent.

-  * Example: `dev_american_align.txt` contains forced alignment outputs for the American accent in the dev set.
+  * Example: `dev_american_align.align` contains forced alignment outputs for the American accent in the dev set.

 * **`test/`**:
   Contains forced alignment results for the test set.
 Each file is named as `test_<accent>_align.txt`, corresponding to a specific accent.

-  * Example: `test_american_align.txt` contains forced alignment outputs for the American accent in the test set.
+  * Example: `test_american_align.align` contains forced alignment outputs for the American accent in the test set.